Directive on credit agreements for consumers relating to residential immovable property

 The Directive on credit agreements for consumers relating to residential immovable property (“Mortgage Credit Directive” or “MCD”) entered into force on 21 March 2016.The Directive aims to improve consumer protection measures across the EU and establishes principles for the authorisation and registration of credit intermediaries.
 BIPAR monitored the preparatory phase of the Directive until its adoption as well as the levels 2 and 3 proceedings.
-The MCD stated that the Commission should undertake a review of the Directive by 21 March 2019, but this seems to have been delayed.
+The MCD stated that the Commission should undertake a review of the Directive by 21 March 2019.
+The outcome of this is not yet known.

 Key provisions of the MCD affecting credit intermediaries